 Sending kisses by using an 'x' or an emoji may not be used.
 Other emojis that cannot be misinterpreted may be used but always think before you send.

-Personal photos may not be exchanged, but a photo of something like a Life Church Bath book that you recommend they read is fine.
+Personal photos may not be exchanged, but a photo of something like a book that you recommend is fine.